geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/_index.md

 ## Lab 2 Internet to VPC Firewall

-Lets protect our internet facing applications with the Palo Alto Firewalls..
+Let's protect our internet facing applications with the Palo Alto Firewalls..
 Using **Network Load Balancer** not only provides availablity and scalability to our application, but we can use it to share our application to other VPCs via **AWS Privatelink**.

 ### VPC 1 Before and After
 ![VPC1 Diagrams](/images/lab2-before-after-VPC1.png)